0xMichael/esx_outlawalert/README.md

 This fork adds chat support along with mythic notifications.
 You must install mythic_notify for this to work.

+In addition, you can receive support here: https://discord.gg/XsUvj4A

 ## Requirements

 You need [mythic_notify] https://github.com/mythicrp/mythic_notify